Jaguar XF saloon - Practicality & boot space

 Jaguar XF interior space & storage

-Jaguar says the XF boasts class-leading rear-seat space, with 15mm more legroom, 24mm more knee room and 27mm more headroom than its predecessor.
-It certainly feels spacious back there, and room for front-seat occupants is generous, too – overall, this is a very comfortable and roomy car.
+The XF is bigger than the first-generation car, with 15mm more legroom, 24mm more knee room and 27mm more headroom than its predecessor.
+It feels just spacious enough back there, and room for front-seat occupants is generous, too – overall, this is a very comfortable and roomy car.
 Elsewhere, the steering wheel adjusts both in and out and up and down, while a good-sized glovebox and front door bins mean you won’t be short of somewhere to keep your various odds and ends.

 Boot space

-At 540 litres, the Jaguar XF boot capacity trumps that of its close rivals, the four-door saloon versions of the Audi A6 (530 litres) and BMW 5 Series (530 litres) and is equal to that offered by the Mercedes E-Class.
+At 459 litres, the Jaguar XF's boot capacity is slightly down on that of its close rivals, the four-door saloon versions of the Audi A6 (530 litres) and BMW 5 Series (530 litres).
 Split-folding rear seats allow you to carry more if necessary and a gesture control system means you only need to wave your foot under the rear bumper to open the boot.

 Towing